Deconfounding Imitation Learning with Variational Inference: Background

-We begin by introducing the problem of confounded imitation learning.
-Following \citet{Ortega2021-hh}, we discuss how behavioral cloning fails in the presence of latent confounders.
-We then define the interventional policy, which solves the problem of confounded imitation learning.
+We begin by introducing confounded imitation learning.
+Following \citet{Ortega2021-hh}, we discuss how BC fails in the presence of latent confounders.
+We then define the interventional policy, the ideal (but a priori intractable) solution to the confounding problem.